 Horse play in and around the vessel is not permitted

 Each individual is responsible for his/her own personal safety and SHALL NOT assume safety is the responsibility of anyone else.
-He/She is responsible for checking and maintaining personal safety items.
+He/she is responsible for checking and maintaining personal safety items.

 Proper personal safety equipment will be available and worn as per manufacturer’s recommendations for any vessel being operated.
 If an individual does not possess the necessary safety equipment, he/she must prepare a written document for his/her supervisor explaining the equipment needed and justification for the need.